hugocornellier/hugocornellier.github.io/website/docs/download_and_info/mobile-vs-desktop.md

 ---
-id: mobile-vs-desktop
-title: Mobile vs. Desktop
+sidebar_position: 3
 ---

+# Mobile Vs Desktop

 While AgeLapse’s desktop version offers full project control, we **strongly recommend** using the **Mobile App** if you have an iPhone or Android device: